 Technique #2 – Track Potential Subscribers With a Folder

-Create a separate folder in your email inbox for potential newsletter signups and name it, “Potential Newsletter Subscribers.”
-Throughout the week, when you get an email from someone who you think would make a nice addition to the list, simply move them into that specific box.
+Create a separate folder for potential newsletter signups in your email and name it “Potential Newsletter Subscribers.”
+Throughout the week, when you get an email from someone you think would make a nice addition to the list, move them into that box.
 Once a month, before you send out your newsletter, schedule an hour to sit down and invite those new people to subscribe using the formula above!

 Don’t forget your sales email addresses.
-People who have already purchased a product or service from you are more likely to buy from you again.
-Go through your sales records (CD Baby has them all for you ) and email every single person who has bought from you on Paypal, Square or any other service you use with a personal note inviting them to subscribe to your newsletter if they are not already on it.
+People who have already purchased a product or service from you will likely buy from you again.
+Go through your sales records (CD Baby has them all for you ) and email everyone who has bought from you on Paypal, Square, or any other service you use with a personal note inviting them to subscribe to your newsletter if they are not already on it.

 Technique #3 – Schedule a Set Time Each Month for List Building

-Bonus tip: make a spreadsheet with the names, city, and any notes about these people.
+Bonus tip: make a spreadsheet with the names, cities, and notes about these people.
 It’s a great networking tool!

 Asking for emails on Facebook